Frozen AC Coils

 Before you jump into action, should you thaw it, melt it, or unfreeze it?

 But aren’t these terms the same thing?
-Well, terminology matters alot, let's find out!
+Well, terminology matters a lot, let's find out!

 image of an ac drain line clogged because of ice